klu-2200031955/Aptitude-Telegram-Bot/README.md

 - Supports group and private chats.
 - Users can start and stop receiving polls using `/start` and `/stop` commands.
 - Uses FastAPI to handle webhooks.
+- Includes a self-ping mechanism to keep the bot alive on Render.

 ## Deployment
 The bot is deployed using [Render](https://render.com/) and uses FastAPI to handle webhooks.